BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 - `type` - type of a potion.
 Here's [the list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionType.html) of possible types.
 Do not mistake this for a custom effect, this argument corresponds to the default vanilla potion types.

 - `extended` - extended property of the potion (you can achieve it in-game by adding redstone).
 It can be specified as `extended` or `extended:true`.
-If you want to check the potion that is NOT extended, use `upgraded:false`.
+If you want to check the potion that is NOT extended, use `extended:false`.

 - `upgraded` - upgraded property of the potion (you can achieve it in-game by adding glowstone).
 It can be specified as `upgraded` or `upgraded:true`.
 If you want to check the potion that is NOT upgraded, use `upgraded:false`.